WiliTest/Anonymous-scrapping-Scrapy-Tor-Privoxy-UserAgent/README.md

 # Anonymous-scrapping-Scrapy-Tor-Privoxy-UserAgent
-Example of how to use scrapy without getting caught (ex: changing IP)
+A tuto showing how to use scrapy in anonymous way (ex: changing IP)